hmito/esj73web/attendance_en.md

 - When depositing your belongings, you will receive a cloakroom ticket from the staff.
 If you lose your cloakroom ticket, we will be unable to return your belongings.
 To retrieve your items, please present your cloakroom ticket to the staff.
 - We cannot accept items containing valuables, fragile objects, or perishable goods (including refrigerated or frozen items).
 Additionally, we are not responsible for theft, loss, or damage to deposited items.
 - Please bundle umbrellas together with other luggage when depositing them.
 - After closing hours, items cannot be retrieved until the following morning.
 The cloakroom will remain unattended overnight.
-After the final day’s closing, unclaimed items will be transferred to the conference headquarters.
+After the final day’s closing at Yoshida-South Campus, Kyoto University (13th), unclaimed items will be transferred to the conference headquarters at Kyoto International Conference Center.
 - In the event of an emergency, such as a fire or earthquake, the cloakroom will be closed.

 ## Lounges, Food & Waste Disposal